FlipperPA/django-dep-default-project/README.md

     Then, visit http://localhost:8000/ in your browser.
 If you are having issues (or are using Vagrant), you may want to try:
         $ python manage.py runserver 0:8000

 This extra piece of handholding can be especially helpful to newcomers just starting to get comfortable with the command line.
+The 'startproject' command should be geared towards the newcomer in particular, since experienced Djangonauts can use some sort of starting template system for their preferred project layout (copy & paste, the '--template' argument, or Cookie Cutter, for example).

 ### Configuration Directory Convention